You love your dog, right? And you probably want to feed him the best food.

 You can send the form with a small fee to OFA for certification.
 If your dog has passing results (including “breeder option”) you’ll get a certificate and the results will be posted on the OFA website.
 If the results weren’t passing, you can send those to OFA as well.
 There is no charge and no certificate.
 You can also choose whether to make those results public or not.

-Certification needs to be repeated annually.
+Certification needs to be repeated every year.

 Super Bowl, March Madness and many exciting games are coming up.
 Do you put out snack foods and drinks so you don’t miss any of the action?
 If you do, I’d bet you unintentionally include some people foods dogs shouldn’t eat.